BioDepot/BioDepot-workflow-builder/README.md

 The description will appear in the lower left hand help window undoer the Tool dock when we hover over the widget to let other users know what the widget does.
 The docker image and tag fields tell the widget which container to user.
 We will build that container later.

 3\.
 Click on the Inputs Tab.
-Under the big white texgt box there is a set of data entry boxes followed by an add button (file icon with plus sign) and a delete button (file icon with x sign) which should be inactive.
+Under the big white text box there is a set of data entry boxes followed by an add button (file icon with plus sign) and a delete button (file icon with x sign) which should be inactive.
 Enter 'OutputDir' in the 'Name' box and then click on the add button.
 The new entry should by visible in the text box.
 To edit an entry if there is a mistake, click on the entry in the text box.
 The boxes at the bottom wil be filled with the values from the entry and can be edited and saved by clicking the add button.
 The delete button should become active and allow you to delete the entry.

 What we have done is defined 'outputDir' as an input.
 This is because the fastq download widget outputs the output directory upon finishing and we want to be able to receive that signal.
 However we also want to be able to use that information by passing it to our script.
 This we do in the next step.

 4\.
 Click on the Parameters tab .
 Do the following:

-- Create entry for outputDir by putting 'outputDir' (no qutoes) in the name box, choosing file from the Type box, checking the flag box, entering '-d ' (without the quotes) as the value, enter, 'fastq directory:' (no quotes) in the label box.
-Then press the add button to enter
+- Create entry for *OutputDir* by putting *OutputDir* in the *name* text box, choosing file from the *Type* text box, checking the *flag* box, entering *-d * followed by a space, as the value, enter, Check the *label* checkbox, and enter  *fastq directory:* into the label text box.
+Then press the *add* button.

-- Create entry for qualtty by putting 'qualitn' (no qutoes) in the name box,  choosing integer from the Type box, checking the flag box, entering '-dq' (without the quotes) as the value, enter, 'minimum quality' (no quotes) in the label box, 10 for a default in the default box.
-Then press the add button to enter
+- Create entry for *quality* by putting *quality* in the *name* tex box, choosing *int* from the *Type* box, checking the *flag* checkbox, entering *-q * followed by a space, as the value for the flag.
+Enter, *Mininum quality* in the label box.
+Enter *10* in the *default *box.
+Then press the *add *button

 - Modify the the inputFile entry by clicking on the inputFile entry.
 Then at the bottom uncheck the Argument box.
 Check the flag box and enter a single space for the value of the flag.
 Click on the save button (file icon with plus sign.)